 A: The Cooke Foundation will consider all requests for study abroad on a case-by-case basis.
 Classes taken abroad must count towards degree requirements.
 Certain circumstances might preclude Undergraduate Transfer Scholars from being able to study abroad during the academic year and the Cooke Foundation is willing to consider requests for summer study abroad in these instances.
+The first step is to have a conversation with your educational adviser and then to complete a Change of Program form for regular academic year study abroad requests.
+A Summer Study form is required for summer abroad requests.
 A Change of Program form is required as a first step for regular academic year study abroad requests and a Request for Summer Study form is required as the first step for summer abroad requests.